Our Tours to Nicaragua

 Masaya, The Cradle of Folklore

 Volcán Masaya National Park was established in 1979 as Nicaragua’s first national park.
 As the sun sets over this vast landscape we will step up to the crater's edge and peer into one of the country’s most visibly active volcanoes.
 The thunderous lava is audible and adds to the otherworldlyness of it all.

 We’ll pass through Los Pueblos Blancos on our way to Catarina, where local handicraft makers are famous for their woven fiber and precious hardwood furniture, hand-turned ceramics, and sweets.
 In San Juan de Oriente, artists offer pottery-making demonstrations and sell their work alongside the narrow village streets.
 In the hillside pueblo of Catarina is a Mirador, a vantage point that allows you to look out over Laguna de Apoyo, Granada, Lake Nicaragua, and the Island of Ometepe in the distance.

-On Sundays during October and November, in celebration of Masaya’s Paton Saint, San Jerónimo, dancers take to the streets and to the homes of friends and relatives to perfrom El Baile de Negras.
+On Sundays during November, in celebration of Masaya’s Paton Saint, San Jerónimo, dancers take to the streets and to the homes of friends and relatives to perfrom El Baile de Negras.
 They show off in elegant costumes, bedazzled footwear and hand painted mesh masks to hide their identity.
 Most notably all the female personas are men.